zakarialaoui10/mdzjs/README.md

     return names[Math.floor(Math.random()*length)]
 })()}
 ```
-- **Internal scripts :**  allow you to include JavaScript logic that runs alongside your MDZjs components but unlike expressions is not directly rendered as part of the output.
+- **Internal scripts :**  Include JS logic that runs alongside MDZjs components but isn't rendered in the output.
-They can be used for initializing variables or performing side effects that influence the application but do not produce visual content.
+They can initialize variables or perform side effects...

 ```html
 <script>